2003 Tampa Bay Buccaneers season: Week 13: at Jacksonville Jaguars

-Week 14: at New Orleans Saints (won 14–7)
+Week 14: at New Orleans Saints

 The Buccaneers took on division foe New Orleans, and beat them for the first time since December 2001.
 The Tampa Bay defense sacked Aaron Brooks seven times and forced three fumbles, meanwhile running back Deuce McAllister was held to just 88 yards.

 Tampa Bay's offense performed well, with Brad Johnson throwing two touchdown passes, the second of which was to tight end Warren Sapp, his second touchdown reception of his career.
 After losing the ball in the lights, he grabbed it and was able to pull it in as he fell to the turf.

 New Orleans was in the game until the waning seconds of the first half.
 With 1:49 to go in the second quarter, Joe Horn dropped a sure touchdown pass in the end zone.
 On the next play, Aaron Brooks was sacked and fumbled.
 Jermaine Phillips recovered the fumble, and returned it 20 yards.
 Tampa Bay took a 14–7 lead into halftime, and neither team scored again.

 A couple days after the game, general manager Rich McKay was released by the team, allowed to pursue work elsewhere.

-Week 15: Houston Texans (won 16–3)
+Week 15: Houston Texans

 Tampa Bay kept their postseason hopes alive, beating the second-year Texans 16–3, and improving to 7–7 on the year.
 The rainy day saw Thomas Jones take over the primary rushing duties, and run for 134 yards and one score.
 Warren Sapp sat out the game with a strained foot, his first game missed in 73 starts.

 For the second time in five weeks, the Buccaneer defense ended a long streak.
 Dating back to October 19, 2000, Tampa Bay had a streak of 54 consecutive games with a turnover (takeaway).
 Against the Texans, there were no forced turnovers, and the streak fell short of the all-time NFL record (71 by Philadelphia).

 With the victory, Tampa Bay improved to 7–7, and were still in the wild card hunt.

+The Buccaneers would never defeat the Texans again until 2025.